 The purpose of a methods section is to get the reader to trust your data.
-You will need this trust because your data will, hopefully, constitute some of sort of challenge for either the currently accepted theories or practices in your area.
+You will need this trust because your data will, hopefully, constitute some of sort of challenge for either the currently accepted theories or the currently dominant practices in your area.
 That is, the reader is prepared to learn something from your analysis, and this will require a change in the way they see the world or what they propose to do about it.
 But don’t imagine your reader is a naively open-minded pushover.
 They came by their current theories and practices honestly, and they will only be won over when presented with solid results.

 Your methods section is a preparatory argument for the solidity of your results.
 We might say that it preempts a certain kind of criticism.
 The more of a challenge your analysis poses for the current theory, the more skeptical your reader will be about the quality of your data.
 So you must explain how carefully you collected it and how scrupulously you analyzed it.

 If you’ve done onsite ethnography, you must say how many hours, days, weeks, months or years you spent in the field.
 You must explain what sort of access you had to the people and facilities you studied.
 You must say which doors were open to you and which doors were closed.
 You must account for the choices you made when following leads.
 You must also explain why you chose a particular part of a particular organization to study.

 If you conducted interviews you must explain how they were structured.
 How did you decide who to interview?
 Did anyone you wanted to talk to turn you down?
 Did anyone ask to be interviewed?
 Did you reject any of the interviews after doing them?
 How many interviews did you do?
 How long did they last?
 Did you tape them and did you transcribe them?
 How were they coded?
 Did you have anyone to help you with this?
 All of these questions need to have straightforward answers.
 Your ability to provide this information is in itself part of your credibility.